razenetwork/Raze_Network/README.md

 ## Development Roadmap :nut_and_bolt:

-This section should break out the development roadmap into a number of milestones.
-Since the milestones will appear in the grant contract, it helps to describe the functionality we should expect, plus how we can check that such functionality exists in the product.
-Whenever milestones are delivered, we refer to the contract to ensure that everything has been delivered as expected.

 Below we provide an **example roadmap**.
 In the descriptions it should be clear how the project is related to Substrate and/or Polkadot.
 We recommend that the scope of the work can fit within a 3 month period and that teams structure their roadmap as 1 month = 1 milestone.